Nepenthes rajah: History and popularity

 Due to its size, unusual morphology and striking coloration, N. rajah is a popular insectivorous plant.
 However, it remains a little-known species outside the field of carnivorous plants.
 Due to its specialised growing requirements, it is not a suitable houseplant and, as such, is only cultivated by hobbyists and professional growers.
 Its reputation for producing some of the most magnificent pitchers in the genus dates back to the late 19th century.
 N. rajah was first collected by Hugh Low on Mount Kinabalu in 1858.
 It was described the following year by Joseph Dalton Hooker, who named it after James Brooke, the first White Rajah of Sarawak.
 The description was published in The Transactions of the Linnean Society of London.

 Spenser St. John wrote an account of his encounter with N. rajah on Mount Kinabalu in his 1862 Life in the Forests of the Far East.
 N. rajah was first collected for the Veitch Nurseries by Frederick William Burbidge in 1878, during his second trip to Borneo.
 Shortly after being introduced into cultivation in 1881, N. rajah proved very popular among wealthy Victorian horticulturalists and became a much sought-after species.
 A note in The Gardeners' Chronicle of 1881 mentions the Veitch plant as follows: "N. rajah at present is only a young Rajah, what it will become was lately illustrated in our columns...".
 A year later, young N. rajah plants were displayed at the Royal Horticultural Society's annual show for the first time.
 The specimen exhibited at the show by the Veitch Nurseries, the first of this species to be cultivated in Europe, won a first class certificate.
 In Veitch's catalogue for 1889, N. rajah was priced at £2.2s per plant.

 Dwindling interest in Nepenthes at the turn of the century saw the demise of the Veitch Nurseries and consequently the loss of several species and hybrids in cultivation, including N. northiana and N. rajah.
 By 1905, the final N. rajah specimens from the Veitch nurseries were gone, as the cultural requirements of the plants proved too difficult to reproduce.
-The last surviving N. rajah in cultivation at this time was at the National Botanic Gardens at Glasnevin in Ireland, however this soon perished also.
+The last surviving N. rajah in cultivation at this time was at the National Botanic Gardens at Glasnevin in Ireland, but this soon perished also.